Skip to main content

 Which model are you on?

 Check your Airbnb hosting settings under Taxes and Fees.
 If you see a host service fee listed as ~3%, you're on the split-fee model.
-If it shows 14-16%, you're on host-only.
-Most individual hosts in the US are on split-fee by default.
+If it shows 15.5%, you're on single-fee.
+Some individual hosts are still on split-fee by default.

 How VRBO Charges Hosts

-VRBO is simpler.
-No two-model system.
-No guest service fee to navigate.
+VRBO is simpler on the host side.
+There is no two-model system to navigate.
 The full breakdown is in our VRBO host fees guide, but here's what matters for the comparison:

 Pay-Per-Booking (The One You Should Use)

-• Host pays 5% per booking — covers commission and payment processing
+• Host pays a 5% commission plus payment processing when it applies

-• Fraud protection and chargeback handling included in the 5%
+• Fraud protection and chargeback handling are part of the platform/payment flow

 Owner-Collected Payments (Skip This)